kirillkovalenko/nssm/README.txt

 AppEnvironmentExtra in place of or in addition to the srvany-compatible AppEnvironment.

-Since version 2.22, NSSM can set the managed application's process priority.
+Since version 2.22, NSSM can set the managed application's process priority and CPU affinity.

 Since version 2.22, NSSM can rotate existing output files when redirecting I/O.